 Vietnam is the second largest producer of coffee in the world, behind only Brazil.
 They make great coffee which is why I suggest going on a coffee tasting tour.
 I explored as many cafes as I could in Vietnam but for me, the coffeehouses in Hanoi were the most interesting.
 The city is known for unique homegrown coffee creations, none more famous than ca phe trung or egg coffee.

-It’s easy enough to go cafe hopping on your own, but if you’d like to go on a guided tour, then you may be interested in this coffee lovers walking tour with Backstreet Academy.
+It’s easy enough to go cafe hopping on your own, but I went on a terrific coffee lovers walking tour with Backstreet Academy (no longer available).
 I was taken to three of the city’s most historic cafes to try interesting coffee blends like egg coffee, yogurt coffee, and cinnamon coffee.
 I made a video of the experience which you can view on our YouTube channel.

 7. Take a Cooking Class